SPDUK/portfolio/README.md

 ## 🥳 How to add a blog or project

-- Create a folder under /blog e.g `new-blog-post`
-- Add a markdown file to generate a page `index.md`
+- Run `node ./createBlog.js name-of-folder-goes-here`
-- Include some frontmatter to the top of the file to give info about the page:
+- Edit the frontmatter at the top of the generated `index.md` file:

   ```
     ---